Exnihilum/fractiomatix/README.md

 The code is still in debugging stages I'm afraid, but the symbolic factorisation seem to work, the frontal construction has been altered to take care of the row/column index permutations & disassociations that happen during global pivoting.

 There is a dependency on [jfreechart] (https://github.com/jfree/jfreechart) for drawing routines.
+FrontalDAG class allows writing out the DAGs at any stage into the Graphviz format for visualisation, and can also call the Graphviz visualiser directly from the Java code, so getting http://www.graphviz.org/ is also recommended for the intrepid researcher that wants to know if his structural algorithm has done what's expected.

 Current contents (outdated, as FrontalMatrix & FrontalDAG classes have appeared):